When it comes to property value, everyone seems to have an opinion. But if you’re looking to borrow, the only opinion that matters is your bank’s.

 Agents generally offer free appraisal to potential vendors.
-But beware that this just a price estimate based on some comparable sales in the area.
+But beware that this is just a price estimate based on some comparable sales in the area.

 If you’re selling or looking to access equity on your home, you might find that an agent’s appraisal can be vastly different from the bank valuation.

-In general, an agent’s appraisal is on the bullish side as they’re trying to win the vendor’s business.
+In general, an agent’s appraisal is on the bullish side, as they’re trying to win the vendor’s business.